DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-24 Meeting Notes.md

 - The journal entries are not collected in a linear order anymore.
 The player can find them in any order they want.

 ### Beginning Questing UI Update
-- The UI for selecting answers to the beginning questions has been updated to be slightly more intere
+- The UI for selecting answers to the beginning questions has been updated to be slightly more interesting.
+Thoughts?

 ## General Notes
 - Given that Thanksgiving is right around the corner, I'm not expecting everyone to do a whole lot this week.